bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 ```

 #### Continuous Integration
-I used travisCI for continuous integration.
-This meant that before merging branches I was confident that all tests were passing and the codde was safe to merge to master.
+I used Travis CI for continuous integration.
+This meant that I was confident that all tests were passing and that the branch was safe to merge.

 ## Architecture
 The infrastructure for this app was created using the Serverless framework.
 While this took some time to learn, it allowed me to specify the elements of the infrastructure in a single file.
-Deployment is then handled with a single command.
-This allows you to modify the infrastructure with ease and makes maintaining the infrastructure simple.
+Deployment is handled with a single command.
+This allows you to modify and maintain the infrastructure with ease.

 The static files are stored in an AWS S3 container.
 The app is served using an API Gateway and code is executed using a Lambda function.
-All records are stored in a DynamoDB database.<br>
+Records can be stored in a DynamoDB database.<br>

 The API is hosted in the eu-west-2 region (London).
 I picked London since this is where most people will be accessing the app from.
-If I had more time Inwould have looked into deploying to multiple regions so that if one was to go down, the app would still be accessible through the other regions.
+If I had more time I would have looked into deploying to multiple regions so that if one were to go down, the app would still be accessible.

-The schema for the database is set in the serverless.yml file.
+The schema keys for the database are specified in the serverless.yml file.
 I used the transaction ID as the partition key and timestamp as the Sort key so that the records could be sorted by timestamp.
-I purposefully ommited DeleteItem as an action for the DB as deleting bank account records would likely not be premitted in a real life situation.
+I purposefully omitted DeleteItem as an action for the DB since deleting bank account records would likely not be permitted in a real-life situation.

 I also set up the app to be deployed locally on localhost.
 This enabled testing and increased development speed.
 <img src="./graph.png">

 #### Challenges

 I faced numerous challenges while building this serverless app.
 Chief among them was having to learn so many new technologies in such a short timespan.
-Other than making Object Oriented Programs in python, almost everything else was new.
-I had never used flask before, AWS is brand new to me and Serverless is a framework I had never heard about before.
+Other than making object-oriented programs in python, almost everything else was new.

 Another challenge was dealing with DynamoDB.
-DynamoDB is a noSQL database that uses a hash function to organise data accross partitions.
-This means that data is not necesarilly stored in the order in which it is inputed.
-In order to combat this I stored the dates in the database as timestamps which would theoretically allow me to order the records based on when they were entered.
-I used the boto3 client to interact with the database and stored each of the record ID's as a UUID ensuring that records have a unique ID.
+DynamoDB is a noSQL database that uses a hash function to organise data across partitions.
+This means that data is not necessarily stored in the order in which it is inputted.
+To combat this, I stored the dates in the database as timestamps.
+This would theoretically allow me to order the records based on when they were entered.
+I used the boto3 client to interact with the database and stored each of the record ID's as a UUID to ensure that records were unique.

 I also faced issues storing numbers in the database, the boto3 client was rejecting int and float values which meant that they had to be converted into string values going into the database and back to number values when coming out.
 This was not ideal and if I had more time I would have liked to conduct more research into this issue.

 I also would have probably used mongoDB instead of DynamoDB given more time.
-Since the records are essentially a time series, a noSQL structure makes sense, however MongoDB would have also allowed me to sort values in the database by any of the attributes and this would have made more sense in hindsight.
+Since the records are essentially a time series, a noSQL structure makes sense.
+MongoDB however, would have also allowed me to sort values in the database by any of the attributes and this would have made more sense in hindsight.

 ## Extending

-There are several ways in which one could enhance / extend this solution given more time.
+There are several ways in which one could enhance/extend this solution.

 - Access Management:
-As it stands, the IAM user I am using has Admin privilidges and while this works, I could have limited access privilidges more.
+As it stands, the IAM user I am using has admin privileges and while this works, I could have limited access privileges more.

 - More input Validation:
 Right now, you can add transactions with an invalid transaction type, this should raise an error.

 - Withdrawals with the API:
-The Api does not currently protect against makeing withdrawals when there is not enough money in the account.
+The API does not currently protect against making withdrawals when there is not enough money in the account.
 As it stands, you can add transactions to the API but it does not validate the balance.

 - Monitoring:
 This would allow one to be aware of issues with the AWS servers should they arise.

 - Continuous deployment:
 This would have been useful since the app would never be deployed without running tests first.
-This wasn't a mojor issue in the end since serverless makes it so easy to deploy the app.
+This wasn't a major issue in the end since serverless makes it so easy to deploy the app.